nwshane/nwshane.github.io/src/pages/blog/2017-09-19-gatsby-webpack-d3-bug/index.md

 Now I had the error isolated.
 Well... sort of.
 I had traced it to a single line of my own code, which eventually led to a module failing to import node modules.
 But there was a whole lot going on under the hood that I didn’t understand.
 My confusion could be summarized with these two questions:

-1. Why does importing d3, a frontend data viz library, cause webpack to import the `xmlhttprequest` module, which is used for making http requests on the server?
+1. Why does importing d3 (a frontend data viz library) cause webpack to import the `xmlhttprequest` module, which is used for making http requests on the server?
-2. How is it possible that built-in node libraries like `child_process` and `fs` can fail to be imported?
+2. Why would webpack fail to import `child_process` and `fs`, both of which are built-in node libraries?

 All I wanted to do was play around a bit with d3 and start making this game!
 At a loss, I decided to make a separate, smaller application with no framework to see if I could get d3 working with webpack.
 A little while later, I had a small app with a tiny webpack config, and—what do you know—importing d3 worked just fine.
 This gave rise to a third question: